14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 You can ask your hotel for a full day car or book one online with local cab services like nuwaraeliyacabs.
 There are a few shops around the main area or the bus stand where you can find day tours.
 Another way is to take a guided tour from Colombo and back.
 Check out this tour from Colombo to Kandy and Nuwara Eliya.

 Tuk-tuk or auto-rickshaws are common in Nuwara Eliya and are convenient for short-distance travel.
-You can find them running around and just wave on the road for them to stop.
+You can find them running around and just waving on the road for them to stop.
 The downside is there is no set fare rate.
 You tell them your destination and they give tell you how much they will charge.

 Ideally, they should have meters installed in them and those are usually fair.
 But as soon as some drivers see a tourist they can tell you that their meter is not working so they can quote you whatever they want.